Overview

 Figure 1: Final energy consumption by sector (with climatic corrections)

-Source: ODYSSEEAs shown in Figure 2, final energy intensity has decreased by 12% since 2015, 1 point slower than the primary energy intensity (-13%).
-This trend reflects improved energy efficiency, demonstrating that economic growth is being achieved with lower energy consumption.
-It indicates sustainable development, highlighting the decoupling of economic output from energy use, while accounting for weather-related factors.
+Source: ODYSSEEAs shown in Figure 2, final energy intensity decreased by 14% since 2015, while primary energy intensity fell by 16%.
+This trend reflects improvements in energy efficiency, showing that economic growth is being achieved with lower energy consumption.
+It indicates progress toward sustainable development by highlighting the decoupling of economic output from energy use, while accounting for weather-related factors.

 Figure 2: Primary and final intensities (with climatic corrections)